jmternes/web/README.md

 ### Hog Ball

-- Hog Ball is a website dedicated to the Arkansas Razorbacks Men's collegiate Basketball team.
+- Hog Ball is a dedicated website for the Arkansas Razorbacks Men's college basketball team.
-- The site has features such as an up-to-date roster section with player stats, a program history section, and sortable team stats dating back to 1974.
+- The platform boasts various features, including an always current roster section complete with player statistics, a section chronicling the program's history, and sortable team statistics going all the way back to 1974.
 - Built with vanilla HTML, CSS, and JavaScript

 <br>